Seneca-BSA/bsa/docs/seh500/lab2.md

 - Execution PSR (EPSR)
 - Interrupt PSR (IPSR)

 These three registers can be accessed as one combined register, referred to as xPSR in some documentation.
-In ARM® assembler, when accessing xPSR (Figure 2.3), the symbol PSR is used.
+In the ARM assembler, when accessing xPSR (Figure 2.3), the symbol PSR is used.

 ![Figure 2.3 Combined xPSR](lab2-xpsr.jpg)